-Until 24 July 2017, IMPRESS will continue to put forward the Editors’ Code of Practice as the Code we expect our publishers to follow.
-It is this Code which will be used to assess complaints made against our members by the public.
+Until 24 July 2017, IMPRESS used the Editors’ Code of Practice as the Code we expected our publishers to follow.
+It was this Code which was used to assess complaints made against our members by the public.

 The Editors’ Code of Practice has been developed since 1991 by members of the Editors’ Code of Practice Committee, convened by the Regulatory Funding Company, which is completely separate from IMPRESS.

 The Editors’ Code has 16 clauses, which cover important issues such as accuracy, privacy, harassment, discrimination and the confidentiality of sources.
 The Code also includes a preamble, which explains that it should be followed not only to the letter but also in the full spirit.

 On these pages, you can read our guidance on each clause of the Code.
 We hope that this guidance will be useful to journalists, publishers and members of the public who want to understand issues concerning the press and the Code.